fsharp/fslang-design/tooling/FST-1031-xmldoc-extensions.md

 2. The centrality of the `FSharp.Formatting.ApiDocs` component means that what it accepts can end up being a language standard.

-In practice, at the time of writing, the `FSharp.Formatting.ApiDocs.dll` component (or its direct predecessor `FSharp.MetadataFormat.dll`) is used somewhere in the processnig of all F# XML doc files for documentation generation, except in the Visual Studio IDE, and is really the only component capable of processing F# XML doc files at all.
+In practice, at the time of writing, the `FSharp.Formatting.ApiDocs.dll` component (or its direct predecessor `FSharp.MetadataFormat.dll`) is used somewhere in the processing of all F# XML doc files for documentation generation, except in the Visual Studio IDE, and is really the only component capable of processing F# XML doc files at all.

 ## Problems Addressed